mmachua/Django-e-commerce-project/README.md

 # Django-e-commerce-project

-This is a Django social commerce plartform with two types of users.
+This is a Django social commerce platform with two types of users.

+fully-fledged ecom